Adrita-Khan/Adrita-Khan/README.md

 - *Nuclear physics*
 - *Interdisciplinary Research*

-I am actively seeking Ph.D. opportunities, driven by my passion for continuous learning and skill development—especially in the **STEM** (Science, Technology, Engineering, and Mathematics) fields.
-I believe in constantly expanding my knowledge to keep pace with the latest advancements in the field.
+I am actively seeking Ph.D. opportunities, fueled by my passion for continuous learning and skill development, particularly in the fields of STEM (Science, Technology, Engineering, and Mathematics).
+I look forward to connecting, collaborating, and contributing to groundbreaking research in these areas.
+I am committed to expanding my knowledge and staying abreast of the latest advancements in the field.